ShrAI-yes/Loan-Collection-Agent/README.md

-#Voice Agent with Livekit CLI
+# Voice Agent with Livekit Telephony Integration
-NOTE: Telephony Integration with Twillio is not present.
-The Phone Number is hard-coded in the code-file and needs to be changed to your phone number.

-By running the [livekit_test.py](https://github.com/ShrAI-yes/Loan-Collection-Agent/blob/Livekit/livekit_test.py) file the Voice Agent will run in your Console Window using your system Microphone.
+This is a stand-alone Livekit Voice Agent integrated with Twillio.

 ---

 # How To Run Voice Agent Pipeline